mrsabath/kagenti-operator/platform-operator/README.md

 1. Fork the repository and create a new branch
 1. Modify the operator code to fit your needs
-   * e.g. the code for managing the deployed agents and tools is [./internal/deployer/kubernetes/kubernetes.go](./internal/deployer/kubernetes/kubernetes.go) file
+   * e.g. the code for managing the deployed agents and tools is in [./internal/deployer/kubernetes/kubernetes.go](./internal/deployer/kubernetes/kubernetes.go) file
 1. [Install Kagenti](https://github.com/kagenti/kagenti/blob/v0.0.4-alpha.18/docs/demos.md#installation)
 1. Uninstall the `kagenti-operator`: